deepwavedigital/airstack-examples/README.md

 # Airstack Examples
 This repository provides example source code and conda environments to assist developers in getting started with Deepwave Products.
 For a more detailed walk through on these examples and more see the [Tutorials documentation](https://docs.deepwavedigital.com/Tutorials/).

 **Note**: Please ensure you are using the appropriate branch or release to match your Airstack Version.
-You may find your current Airstack version using the command: ```SoapySDRUtil --find```.
+You may find your current Airstack version using the command: ```SoapySDRUtil --find | grep -a driver_version```.
+If your software version is 1.0 or earlier, you should use the Airstack 1.0 release found [here](https://github.com/deepwavedigital/airstack-examples/releases/tag/v1.0).

 ## Author
 <p align="center">